web-goddess/MUGicalNode/README.md

 ## /src/makecalendar

-This lambda retrieves all the events for a given location from the database and turns them into an iCal calendar.
-That's uploaded to S3.
+This lambda retrieves all the events for a given location from the database and turns them into two iCal calendars: one with lots of separate events and a digest that has one all-day event per day.
+These are uploaded to S3.
 This runs once per day at 11pm.

 ### Setup
 * You need to create an S3 bucket to write to.